noamba/DRX/INSTRUCTIONS_CHANGES_AND_ANSWERS.md

   - Avoid loading all open tasks into memory, which is inefficient for large datasets.

 ### `models/patient_task.py`

-- Added two properties to the `PatientTask` model: `messages` and `medications`.  <br>
+- Added two properties to the `PatientTask` model: `messages` and `medications`  <br>
-  Purpose: to simplify the code and avoid duplication between `PatientRequest` and `PatientTask`.
+  to avoid duplication between `PatientRequest` and `PatientTask` and avoid adding code to handle <br> changes when tasks are closed or moved.

 ### `services/patient_department_request_service.py`
-- Implemented the new grouping logic by both patient and department.
+- Implemented the new grouping logic by both patient _and_ department.

 ### `services/patient_request_service.py`
 - Refactored the `update_requests` method to reduce code duplication and follow the DRY principle.